 Suspended

-Neoadjuvant Celecoxib and Capecitabine Combined With Pelvic Irradiation in Treating Patients With Stage II or Stage III Adenocarcinoma (Cancer) of the Rectum
+A Phase II Trial Of Celecoxib (Celebrex) And Capecitabine (Xeloda) Combined With Pelvic Irradiation As Neoadjuvant Treatment Of Stage II or III Adenocarcinoma Of The Rectum

 0 criteria met from your profileSee at a glance how your profile meets each eligibility criteria.